alexhughub/rdu_npu_arch/robotics_soc_spec/ROBOTICS_SOC_MASTER_SPEC.md

 ## 1. Master SoC Architecture Overview

 This robotics-optimized System-on-Chip (SoC) is designed specifically for real-time AI control loop processing in humanoid robots.
-It completely bypasses expensive, power-hungry HBM interfaces in favor of low-cost, highly efficient **LPDDR5X mobile-class DRAM**.
+It completely bypasses expensive, power-heavy HBM interfaces in favor of low-cost, highly efficient **LPDDR5X mobile-class DRAM**.

-The architecture is highly streamlined, eliminating standard mobile phone multimedia blocks in favor of a massive, tightly coupled **400 TOPS NPU/DSP co-processor** with on-chip sequential layer preloading:
+The architecture is highly streamlined, utilizing a high-speed **Inter-IP Fabric NoC** to connect all peripheral IPs, standard compute complexes, and our custom **400 TOPS NPU/DSP co-processor**:

 ```
                       ROBOTICS SYSTEM-ON-CHIP (SoC) BLUEPRINT